Dawn Whyatt Frith

-Dr Dawn W. Frith OAM is an English born Australian citizen and ornithologist.
-She is now a self-employed private, independent, zoological researcher, consultant, natural history author, and publisher.
+Dawn W. Frith OAM is an English born Australian citizen and ornithologist.
+She is now a self-employed zoological researcher, consultant, natural history author, and publisher.

 Dawn obtained her PhD, in littoral zone marine biology on a study of the biology of animals living on the littoral sponges with special reference to Halichondria panicea (Pallas), at London University and lectured in zoology before meeting Clifford Brodie Frith on Aldabra Atoll, Indian Ocean where she was a visiting scientist studying insects and he a staff scientist studying birds.
 Their full-time partnership began in April 1973.
 They married at Bangkok Central Police Station, in October 1975.
 In December 1977, they moved to tropical north Queensland, Australia, to start decades of field studies of bowerbirds and birds-of-paradise and other rainforest-dwelling bird species in tropical eastern Australia and in the Papua New Guinea highlands.
 Together they have published some 150 substantial scientific papers in international peer-reviewed zoological journals.
 Their studies are largely self-funded by proceeds from their own publishing partnership.

 Dawn has written and illustrated many semi-scientific and popular articles in magazines worldwide, has acted as scientific and/or technical adviser and/or associate producer to various feature and television film makers.
 She has much experience of giving personal presentations at both popular and scientific levels, and also carries out ecological and avifaunal surveys for various environmental agencies in tropical north Queensland, Australia.